MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 The migration service feature in Azure Database for PostgreSQL automatically provides the following built-in capabilities for Azure Database for PostgreSQL - Single Server as the source and data migration:

-- Migrate user roles on your source server to the target server.
+- Migrates user roles on your source server to the target server.
-- Migrate ownership of all the database objects on your source server to the target server.
+- Migrates ownership of all the database objects on your source server to the target server.
-- Migrate permissions of database objects like `GRANT` and `REVOKE` from your source server to the target server.
+- Migrates permissions of database objects like `GRANT` and `REVOKE` from your source server to the target server.

 > [!IMPORTANT]
 > You can migrate users, roles, ownerships, and permissions only when the source is an instance of Azure Database for PostgreSQL - Single Server.
 Currently, this feature is not available for PostgreSQL version 16 servers.